-Air heating
+Air preheating

 The engine has thermostatically controlled air preheating.
-This keeps the intake air temperature constant and thus counteracts ice forming and makes for shorter warming-up after cold starting.
+This keeps the intake air temperature constant and thus counteracts ice forming in the carburettors and makes for shorter warming-up after cold starting.

 Exhaust emission control

 The engine is fitted with an exhaust emission control system which produces a more exact and leaner mixture ratio between fuel and air resulting in a more complete combustion and thereby cleaner exhaust gases.